Armputator/pyWavereader/Readme.md

 -p, shows all ports connected to system
 -i, shows all interfaces
--c, shows all initilized ports as saved in all_ports list -m, shows current standard port
+-j, shows all initilized ports as saved in all_ports list -c, shows current standard port

 EXAMPLES
 : `show_ports -p `